-Business Survey Results Positive economic activity in a community depends on the success of its private-sector business establishments to develop new and innovative products, provide services, attract investment, and create jobs.
-Small business establishment, growth, entrepreneurship, and innovation are hallmarks of the American economic system, and internet connectivity - coupled with new technology, devices, and applications - is perpetuating these ideals in new and exciting ways.
-The data below show the connectivity and use of technology among businesses in the community compared to those in other communities participating in Connected Nation's Connected program.
-These data should be used to make informed decisions and implement solutions for improving connectivity in the community.
+Business Survey Results

+Positive economic activity in a community depends on the success of its private-sector businesses to develop new and innovative products, provide services, attract investment, and create jobs.
+Small-business growth, entrepreneurship, and innovation are hallmarks of the American economic system.
+Internet connectivity - coupled with new technology, devices, and applications - is perpetuating these ideals in new and exciting ways.
+The data below show the connectivity and use of technology among businesses in the community, compared to those in other communities participating in Connected Nation's Connected program.
+These data should be used to make informed decisions and implement solutions for improving connectivity.
 This information was gathered through surveys distributed in the community.

-Data from Jack County represent survey responses collected between April and July 2021.
-During this time, 34 Jack County businesses responded to the survey.
-Data from all Connected communities represent survey responses collected between January 1, 2017, and July 31, 2021.
+Data from Haskell County represent survey responses collected between September 2021 and January 2022.
+During this time, 19 Haskell County businesses responded.
+Data from all Connected communities represent survey responses collected between January 1, 2020, and February 6, 2022.
 As more communities participate in the Connected program, these figures are likely to change.

-Business Broadband Adoption This chart shows the percent of businesses that subscribe to various types of broadband services or that are without a connection.
+Business Broadband Adoption

+This chart shows the percentage of businesses that subscribe to various types of broadband services or that are without a connection.
 Fixed connections are those provided by cable, DSL, fiber, or fixed wireless technology, while non-fixed connections include dial-up, satellite, and mobile-only services.
 These types of internet services, while providing basic access, can often be plagued by connection latency, have costly monthly data plans, or can be impacted by weather, terrain, large expanses of open water, and other environmental factors.